tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 millions of Jupyter notebooks.
 Most problems from beginner to advanced level can be solved by adapting and combining these existing solutions.

-This post shows how Jupyter, in particular with the Jupyterlab frontend, can be used for interactive data analysis from Haskell as well.
+This post presents Jupyter and JupyterLab, and shows how we can take advantage of them to expand the toolbox for interactive data analysis in Haskell.

 ## Jupyter and exploratory data analysis ##

-For those who don't know it, Project Jupyter revolves around a messaging protocol that standardizes interactions between Jupyter *frontends* and Jupyter *kernels*.
+For those who don't know it, [Project Jupyter](https://jupyter.org/) revolves around a messaging protocol that standardizes interactions between Jupyter *frontends* and Jupyter *kernels*.
 In a common use case, the kernel receives a code message from the frontend, executes some computation, and responds with a rich media message.